-Girls at Play is excited to offer ACA Swiftwater Rescue Courses for women!
+Girls at Play is excited to offer ACA Swiftwater Rescue Courses!
 In our almost 20 years of experience on the river it has come to our attention that women often hang back in rescue situations while men jump into action.
 This trend can be attributed to various physiological and psychological differences between the genders, most noticeably a lack of confidence in women.
-Through creating a space where women are learning together from a female instructor, we create a supportive environment in which women develop and push their skills.
+Through creating a space where women are learning together, we create a supportive environment in which women develop and push their skills.
 There is no hanging back in this course and when it’s done you will feel confident about your skills and ready to jump into action when needed!

 Paddlers should be able to competently be able to maneuver in class II rapids.
 However, all paddlers and non-paddlers interested in Swift Water Rescue will benefit from the class.
 Participants should be in overall good health and fitness, possess solid swimming ability, and be comfortable swimming in moving current during river drills.

 Required Gear: (All participants must provide their own gear/ equipment).

 PFD + helmet suitable for whitewater, water footwear (no sandals), thermal protection – wetsuit, drysuit, (season + personal preference dependent), throwbag, 2 locking beaners, 1 prussik loop + 1 12’ 1 in webbing.
 Boat if planning to participate in the boat based rescue module.
 Camping gear if camping.

 6:00 – 6:45